How do I make a travel insurance claim?

 When must I lodge my claim?

-Budget Direct travel insurance policyholders must lodge their claims within 30 days of returning to Australia.
+Budget Direct recommends travel insurance policyholders lodge their claims as soon as possible, ideally within 30 days of completing their trip.

 The sooner you lodge your claim, the faster we can pay you any benefits you’re entitled to.